camunda/camunda-docs/docs/apis-clients/java-client/index.md

 - [Getting Started Guide](https://github.com/camunda-cloud/camunda-cloud-get-started): A comprehensive tutorial that covers Camunda Modeler, Operate, and the Java client.
 - [Job worker](job-worker.md): An introduction to the Java client's job worker.
 - [Logging](logging.md): An introduction to configuring logging for a Zeebe client.
-- [Writing tests](testing.md): An introduction to writing tests that use an embedded version of the workflow engine.
+- [Writing tests](zeebe-process-test.md): An introduction to unit testing processes.
 - [Examples](/apis-clients/java-client-examples/index.md): A collection of specific examples for different use cases.